evgenyneu/aes-crypto-web/README.md

 ## Source code for Android and iOS apps

-Source code for Android and iOS AES Crypto apps is available.
+Source code for Android and iOS AES Crypto apps is available for your enjoyment.

 Android: [https://github.com/evgenyneu/aes-crypto-android](https://github.com/evgenyneu/aes-crypto-android)